durka/brainmunch/_posts/2015-11-06-hello-world.md

 Unsurprisingly Rust crept into my side projects as well.
 Coming from a bit of a Lisp (actually Clojure) background, I was excited to hear that Rust had a macro system, though I was a bit disappointed by its limitations.
 On the other hand, they say restrictions breed creativity.

 This project is my largest and most recursive macro to date, by far.
 It tricks ```rustc``` into interpreting a Brainfuck program during the macro-expansion phase.
 The Brainfuck program is given in the usual syntax, and input can be provided using modified decimal literals.
-The interpreter's output is a few arrays of trivial arithmetic expressions (i.e. `1u8 + 1u8`{:.language-rust}) which are printed at Rust runtime.
+The interpreter's output is a few arrays of trivial arithmetic expressions (e.g. {% ihighlight rust %}1u8 + 1u8{% endihighlight %}) which are printed at Rust runtime.

 {% highlight rust %}
 fn foo<T, U>(x: i32) -> u32 {}